Gabriella439/Haskell-MVC-Library/README.md

   list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-* Neither the name of Gabriel Gonzalez nor the names of other contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+* Neither the name of Gabriella Gonzalez nor the names of other contributors may be used to endorse or promote products derived from this software without specific prior written permission.